Do you have questions? These Frequently Asked Questions may help

-We have a variety of packages that may be suitable for you, please check out the fees & Packages page for more.
-Why not take advantage of our free 30 minute online coaching session to see how it works and find a package that suits you.
+We have a variety of packages that may be suitable for you.
+Why not take advantage of our free 30-minute online coaching session to see how it works and find a package that suits you.
 Contact us here.

 2. What are the benefits of Coaching

 Individuals who engage in a coaching relationship can expect to experience fresh perspectives on personal challenges and opportunities, enhanced thinking and decision making skills, enhanced interpersonal effectiveness, and increased confidence in carrying out their chosen work and life roles.
 Consistent with a commitment to enhancing their personal effectiveness, they can also expect to see appreciable results in the areas of productivity, personal satisfaction with life and work, and the achievement of personally relevant goals.

 3. How can you determine if coaching is right for you?

 To determine if you could benefit from coaching, start by summarizing what you would expect to accomplish in coaching.
 When someone has a fairly clear idea of the desired outcome, a coaching partnership can be a useful tool for developing a strategy for how to achieve that outcome with greater ease.

 Since coaching is a partnership, also ask yourself if you find it valuable to collaborate, to have another viewpoint and to be asked to consider new perspectives.
 Also, ask yourself if you are ready to devote the time and the energy to making real changes in your work or life.
 If the answer to these questions is yes, then coaching may be a beneficial way for you to grow and develop.